Policy on Visiting Students and Veterinarians

 - Instructional fees will be waived for up to four weeks of clinical rotations for students from AVMA-accredited Schools or Colleges of Veterinary Medicine where the language of instruction is English that have comprehensive teaching hospitals and can reciprocally provide a broad range of clinical educational opportunities to visiting UC Davis students.

-8. Fee waivers will be considered only under extraordinary circumstances at the discretion of the Service Chief and the Chief Veterinary Medical Officer.
+- Fee waivers will be considered only under extraordinary circumstances at the discretion of the Service Chief and the Chief Veterinary Medical Officer. **see note at end of page

 a.
 A regionally accredited U.S. college or university, OR